jorbDehmel/oak/docs/manual.md

 Generic enumerations are defined exactly like structs (see later for more information on enumerations).
 See later in this document for more about instantiating generic structs.

+**Note:** Generic structs and enumerations *can* be automatically instantiated; That is to say, the `node<i32>;` line in the above code is redundant.
+This is not the case for generic functions, as mentioned earlier.

 ## Acorn